We Can Help With Child Custody And Parenting Time Matters

 If the parents cannot agree, mediation will become mandatory and will be used to work out a solution.
 We can advise you during this process.
 However, during mediation, you will negotiate directly with your former spouse and work to reach a viable agreement.

-If you cannot reach a mediated placement schedule, a Guardian ad Litem (GAL) will be appointed by the court and will examine all aspects of your family’s situation.
+If you cannot reach a mediated placement schedule, a Guardian ad Litem (GAL) may be appointed by the court and will examine all aspects of your family’s situation.
 The GAL will provide the court with a report that it will use to create a placement schedule.
 The judge will then impose a plan based on the child’s best interests.

 A Schedule That Works For Your Children